pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 to have the session scoped to the request or task, rather than the thread, but scoping to the thread is ok.

-As soon as you have a scope session object, you can construct your eventsourcing application.
+As soon as you have a scoped session object, you can construct your eventsourcing application.

 Cassandra
 ---------

-Cassandra connections can be setup entirely independently of the application object.
+Cassandra connections can be set up entirely independently of the application object.
 See the section about :doc:`using Cassandra</topics/user_guide/cassandra>` for more information.